therealrinku/therealrinku/README.md

 I've also contributed to [Bruno](https://github.com/usebruno/bruno/pulls?q=is%3Apr+author%3Atherealrinku+is%3Amerged) and [Beekeeper Studio](https://github.com/beekeeper-studio/beekeeper-studio/pulls?q=author%3Atherealrinku+is%3Amerged).

-I usually like to work on fixing bugs and improvements that improves the user experiences and makes the product more stable and reliable.
+I usually like to work on fixing bugs and improvements that improves the user experience and make the product more stable and reliable.

 ---